folio-org/deprecated-mod-acquisitions/README.md

 java -jar acquisitions-fat.jar -Dhttp.port=8083 embed_mongo=true

-Or via dockerfile
+Or via Dockerfile

-note that the embedded mongo is started on a dynamic port chosen at embedded mongo start up - refer to the log ("created embedded mongo config on port 54851")
+Note that the embedded mongo is started on a dynamic port chosen at embedded mongo start up - refer to the log ("created embedded mongo config on port 54851")